Philio/bootstrapdefault/README.md

 A minimalist version of the [Piwigo](http://piwigo.org/) default theme based on [Bootstrap](http://getbootstrap.com/).
 Intended as a parent theme for creating responsive themes for [Piwigo](http://piwigo.org/).

+## Features

+* Fully responsive and fully featured theme based on Bootstrap's default theme
+* Browse albums as a grid or list with selectable thumbnail sizes
+* Image size selection enabled for better viewing of images and slide show on higher resolution monitors, with responsive scaling of over sized images
+* Slide in side bar with image information
+* Share buttons for Twitter, Facebook and Google+
+* Gravatar support for comment avatars
+* Masonry style tag view

 ## Live demo

 A demo of the theme can be found here: http://bootstrapdefault.phil.si/